Angular parameters#

 \[ A = \sum_{i=1}^6 (\cos(\theta_i)+\frac{1}{3})^2 \]

-An atom belonging to diamond structure would show the value of angular params close to 0.
-Angular parameter can be calculated in pyscal using the following method -
+An atom belonging to a diamond structure shows an angular parameter close to 0.
+It can be calculated in pyscal3 with -

 \(\chi\) parameters for structural identification#